 Fortunately, there are also several simple ways to get your nails back into tip-top shape, and who better to advise us on these tactics than professionals who deal with nail concerns every day?
-We reached out to editorial manicurist Jin Soon Choi, Olive & June founder and CEO Sarah Gibson Tuttle, celebrity crystal manicurist Mazz Hanna, and Varnish Lane co-founder Lauren Dunne to get the best tips, tricks, and treatments for repairing damaged nails.
+We reached out to editorial manicurist Jin Soon Choi, Olive and June founder and CEO Sarah Gibson Tuttle, celebrity crystal manicurist Mazz Hanna, and Varnish Lane co-founder Lauren Dunne to get the best tips, tricks, and treatments for repairing damaged nails.

 If you're sporting an old set of acrylics, filing off parts before soaking is not a bad idea, according to Choi.
-"Some technicians use an electronic file to remove it, which is fast but should be done carefully to avoid filing the real nail off," she counsels—and don't try this at home.
+"Some technicians use an electronic file to remove it, which is fast but should be done carefully to avoid filing the real nail off," she counsels.
+But don't try this at home.

 This acetone-free nail polish remover is the top seller on Amazon.

 While you might be tempted to apply a fresh coat of paint, all of our experts strongly advise against it.
 Commit to going bare and giving your hands some TLC.
-“I know people don’t like to hear it, but the more time off from gels and acrylics, the better the health of your nails,” says Choi.
+"I know people don’t like to hear it, but the more time off from gels and acrylics, the better the health of your nails,” says Choi.
 Use this as an opportunity to focus on cuticle care—seriously.
-All of our experts agree that applying a daily cuticle serum will help your nails bounce back quicker and stronger than ever.
+All of our experts agree that applying a daily cuticle serum will help your nails bounce back stronger than ever.

 "Wearing acrylics, gels, or dip powders for several weeks can seriously dry out nails, making them brittle and susceptible to breaks after removal," explains Dunne.
 Varnish Lane's cuticle oil uses a combination of natural ingredients to restore moisture while also promoting nail strength.